Skip to main content

 Musica Viva Australia

-Pianist Erdem Mısırlıoğlu, violinist Pablo Hernán Benedí, and cellist Edvard Pogossian met at the Guildhall School of Music and Drama in 2008.
-Since then, they have built their craft through performances at festivals from Aldeburgh to Trondheim and in masterclasses with András Schiff, Steven Isserlis, the Gould Piano Trio, and the Takács Quartet.
-They’ve toured China and Argentina and given recitals at prestigious venues like Tivoli Concert Hall, Snape Maltings, and the Marianischer Saal in Lucerne.
+Pianist Erdem Mısırlıoğlu, violinist Pablo Hernán Benedí and cellist Edvard Pogossian met at the Guildhall School of Music and Drama in 2008 and built their craft at festivals from Aldeburgh to Trondheim, and in masterclasses with András Schiff, Steven Isserlis, the Gould Piano Trio and the Takács Quartet.
+They’ve toured China and Argentina and given recitals at Tivoli Concert Hall, Snape Maltings, Fundacióon Juan March in Madrid and the Marianischer -Saal in Lucerne.

 Three outstanding musicians, three individual voices, one ensemble.